Did you know Colorado is the 12th fastest-growing US state?

 2,416,632 Coloradans participate in the labor force.
 In 2022, the state had the 9th highest median household income in the country: $89,930.

 - National: $7.25 / hour

 Eat Out Culture

-With annual restaurant sales exceeding $11.6 billion, it’s no wonder many chain restaurants (20+) are based or got their start in Colorado.
-These are just a few…
+With annual restaurant sales exceeding $20 billion and Coloradoans’ adventurous, active lifestyle, it’s no wonder many chain restaurants are based or got their start in Colorado.
+These are only a few.

 Anthony’s Pizza and Pasta

 Noodles & Co.